-To expand the knowledge base on natural infrastructure for erosion mitigation in the Andes, moving beyond case-by-case empirical studies to comprehensive assessments is needed (Bonnesoeur et al., 2019).
-This study reviews systematically the state of evidence on the effectiveness of interventions to mitigate soil erosion by water, and is based on Andean case studies published in grey and peer-reviewed literature.
-This study addresses the following research questions: (1) Which soil erosion indicators are useful to assess the overall effectiveness of natural infrastructure interventions from empirical studies in the Andes?; (2) What is the overall impact of implementing natural infrastructure on on-site and off-site erosion mitigation?; and, (3) Which locations and types of studies are needed to fill critical gaps in knowledge and research?
+To expand the knowledge base on natural infrastructure for erosion mitigation in the Andes, moving beyond case by case empirical studies to comprehensive assessments is needed (Bonnesoeur et al., 2019).
+This study systematically reviews the state of evidence on the effectiveness of interventions to mitigate soil erosion by water and is based on Andean case studies published in gray and peer-reviewed literature.
+This study addresses the following research questions: (1) which soil erosion indicators are useful to assess the overall effectiveness of natural infrastructure interventions from empirical studies in the Andes, (2) what is the overall impact of implementing natural infrastructure on on-site and off-site erosion mitigation and (3) which locations and types of studies are needed to fill critical gaps in knowledge and research?